Whopper: Nutritional comparison

 The Whopper at 670 kcal per sandwich has more calories than McDonald's Big Mac at 540 kcal per sandwich, but is larger – 290 g vs. 214 g.
 Therefore, the Whopper contains fewer calories per gram than the Big Mac.
 The Whopper contains 231 kcal per 100 g and the Big Mac contains 252 kcal kcal per 100 g.
 Cheese comes standard on the Big Mac, but is optional on the Whopper.

 Naming and trademarks

 When Burger King expanded into the San Antonio area, it was prevented from utilizing the name Whopper in its local advertising and stores due to a prior state-registered service mark owned by a local chain known as Whopper Burger.
-The chain, owned by Frank and Barbara Bates, prevented the company from using the name in Bexar County for several years until Mrs. Bates, who became the CEO of Whopper Burger after the death of her husband in 1983, retired and sold the chain with its related trademarks to then-corporate parent Pillsbury in the mid-1980s.
+The chain, owned by Frank and Barbara Bates, prevented the company from using the name in Bexar County for several years until Barbara Bates, who became the CEO of Whopper Burger after the death of her husband in 1983, retired and sold the chain with its related trademarks to then-corporate parent Pillsbury in the mid-1980s.